 Read more about the content and photographs of the letters.

 In order to make this ambitious project a reality, Brighton & Hove City Council have appointed Britain's oldest and most established building company, R. Durtnell and Sons Limited.
 Established in 1591, and continued by generations of the Durtnell family, they have undertaken a number of high-profile heritage restorations and cultural projects including Dulwich Picture Gallery, Turner Contemporary in Margate, and the music room at Brighton College.

-They began the works on site in January of this year, and are joining award-winning architects Feilden Clegg Bradley Studios (FCB Studios) on their mission to remodel and revitalise the Grade 1 listed Brighton Dome Corn Exchange and Grade 2 listed Studio Theatre.
+They began the works on site in January 2017, and are joining award-winning architects Feilden Clegg Bradley Studios (FCB Studios) on their mission to remodel and revitalise the Grade 1 listed Brighton Dome Corn Exchange and Grade 2 listed Studio Theatre.
 The work is part of the first phase of the wider vision for the Royal Pavilion Estate.

 Meet Peter Clegg and Tim Healey of Feilden Clegg Bradley Studios, the architects appointed to remodel and revitalise our Grade 1 listed Brighton Dome Corn Exchange and Grade 2 listed Studio Theatre.
 It is a part of the first phase of our ambitious vision to restore and reunite the Royal Pavilion Estate, give an insight into the history and design considerations of the project.